BetterTyped/hyper-fetch/packages/hyper-flow/README.md

 ## About

-**`Hyper Flow`** is a powerful set of developer tools designed to enhance Hyper Fetch with advanced request management capabilities.
+**`HyperFlow`** is a powerful set of developer tools designed to enhance Hyper Fetch with advanced request management capabilities.
 It provides a comprehensive suite of utilities for `monitoring`, `debugging`, and `optimizing` your application's network requests.
-With Hyper Flow, you can gain deep insights into your application's data flow and ensure optimal performance.
+With HyperFlow, you can gain deep insights into your application's data flow and ensure optimal performance.

 ## Key Features